lacomaofficial/Predicting-Age-from-fMRI/README.md

 **Overview**

 This project explores the use of resting-state functional Magnetic Resonance Imaging (fMRI) data to predict a subject's age and uncover brain connectivity patterns associated with aging.
-Through a combination of data preprocessing, feature extraction, and machine learning techniques, we aim to build a predictive model for age while gaining insights into the relationship between brain connectivity and age.

 **Key Steps in the Project**

 1. **Data Acquisition**: We utilized the Nilearn library to acquire resting-state fMRI data.
 The dataset was fetched and loaded into the project environment.